Reptil: Fictional character biography

-When Stegron attacked another S.H.I.E.L.D. base in Wyoming, his force of dinosaurs was taken down by a combination of good teamwork and Reptil's abilities.
+When Stegron attacks another S.H.I.E.L.D. base in Wyoming, his force of dinosaurs is taken down by a combination of good teamwork and Reptil's abilities.
 It turns out that Stegron was attacking various S.H.I.E.L.D. bases to capture Moon-Boy and gain control of Devil Dinosaur.
 Reptil tells Tigra that Moon-Boy is innocent and does not deserve this.
-Tigra tells him they probably can do something for this, but he has to make a tough choice.
-She tells the S.H.I.E.L.D. scientists and agents that Moon-Boy was eaten by one of the dinosaurs, and Reptil was sent home because he just got in the way and was completely useless.
+Tigra tells the S.H.I.E.L.D. scientists and agents that Moon-Boy was eaten by one of the dinosaurs, and Reptil was sent home because he got in the way and was completely useless.

 In reality, Reptil managed to fly out with Moon-Boy and take him back to his home to Nevada.
 Tigra meets Humberto there and they are soon greeted by Ka-Zar and his pet Smilodon Zabu.
 Ka-Zar thanks Tigra and Reptil for bringing Moon-Boy back to him safely and invites Reptil to take Moon-Boy back to the Savage Land.
 After Moon-Boy is reunited with Devil Dinosaur, Ka-Zar tells Reptil that he will help him find his parents.

 Heroic Age

-In Heroic Age, Reptil is captured, imprisoned in a government facility, and experimented on to see if he has the ability to fully become a dinosaur.
-He escapes amidst an attack by H.A.M.M.E.R. agents and is invited to join the Avengers Academy.
+Soon after this as part of the Heroic Age event, Reptil is captured and taken to a government facility.
+Under the orders of Norman Osborn, Reptil is subjected to experiments in an attempt to see if enough stress would allow him to fully transform into a dinosaur.
+As agents of H.A.M.M.E.R. begin destroying evidence about Osborn's projects, Reptil manages to escape the facility.
+He is approached by Justice and Hank Pym who invite him to become part of the Avengers Academy.

 Along with the other students, all of them having been somehow affected by Norman Osborn, Reptil is told that they are the most promising of the heroes Osborn sought out.
 During their first training session, the students notice the staff arguing about them.
 By accessing secret computer files, the students realize that, rather than because they showed promise, they have been chosen for the academy because the staff believes they have the greatest potential to go rogue and become supervillains.

 During a battle, Mentallo takes control of Reptil's mind and forces him to fly headfirst towards the ground.
 The threat of imminent death allows Reptil to fully transform into a dinosaur.
 This saves Reptil's life because Mentallo cannot control his mind.
 However, Reptil cannot control himself in this form either.
 His teachers think that his tendency to repress his troubles instead of dealing with them is the reason for his lack of control.
 They want him to accept help, but he is reluctant to talk to staff of the academy.
 Since the best superhuman therapist Doc Samson is gone, they ask Jessica Jones to talk to him.
 He opens up to her and they talk about many of the things that have been troubling him including his parents, but he keeps his concerns about his fellow students and the academy itself private.